 It wouldn’t be good for her to hurry through important decisions, just to get things done, risking she might regret some of them later.

 Ellen thought about this and then agreed – yes, she would be patient and give herself some more time before making final decisions about her belongings.

 We went down to the garage and picked up the numerous boxes with her books, and some boxes with clothes and shoes and brought them up to her apartment.

-Ellen wanted to sort through the books and keep only as many as would fit into her shelves in the living room.
-And she wanted to ask her friend to help her getting a clearer picture of her personal fashion style so that she could get rid of some of her clothes, with confidence.
+Ellen wanted to sort through the books and keep only as many as would fit into the shelves in the living room.
+And she wanted to ask her friend to help her get a clearer picture of her personal fashion style so that she could get rid of some of her clothes, with confidence.